dtnewman/modified_golang_compiler/README.md

 I made these changes to my compiler since I found myself constantly needing to deal with unused variables and imported packages when testing out new code.
 I have not tested these changes extensively, so implement them at your own risk.
 See http://golang.org/doc/install/source for more information about installing from source.
 To install with my modifications, you can follow the instructions there, but simply replace the three files mentioned above.

-Once installed, you can run the code as follows:
+Once installed, you can run your code as follows:

 1) <b>go run test.go</b> will continue to use the default compiler and will throw errors for unused variables